juanyaolin/laravel-api-response-builder/documents/en/exception.md

 If you are already using `ApiResponse::success()` or `ApiResponse::error()` to create response, it is highly recommended to render exception by `ExceptionRenderer` to ensure responses from your Laravel project respond the same structure.
 Because clients would not hope to receive non-JSON or differently structured responses leading to unexpected errors.

+Because of streamlining directory structure in Laravel 11.x, the location for exception render has been modified too.

+### For version less than Laravel 10.x

 To enable the exception renderer, calling `ExceptionRenderer::render()` in `register()` of ***App\Exceptions\Handler***, as shown in the example code below.

 ```php